-- The Scheme shall not invest in unlisted debt instruments including commercial papers, except Government Securities and other money market instruments: Provided that the Scheme may invest in unlisted non-convertible debentures up to a maximum of 10% of the debt portfolio of the scheme subject to such conditions as may be specified by the Board from time to time Provided further that the Scheme shall comply with the norms under this clause within the time and in the manner as may be specified by SEBI from time to time.
+- The Scheme shall not invest in unlisted debt instruments including commercial papers, except Government Securities and other money market instruments:

+Provided that the Scheme may invest in unlisted non-convertible debentures up to a maximum of 10% of the debt portfolio of the scheme subject to such conditions as may be specified by the Board from time to time

+Provided further that the Scheme shall comply with the norms under this clause within the time and in the manner as may be specified by SEBI from time to time a.
+The term 'short term' for parking of funds shall be treated as a period not exceeding 91 days.